 All latest information on the travel restrictions issued by the destination countries, constantly changing entry regulations and all the hygiene measures we take for your travel can be found under below link:

 Due to the increasing number of flights to holiday destinations and the ground staff shortages observed at many European airports, you might experience longer waiting times at Check-in, passport control or during the security checks.

-In addition to the measures that we are taking to minimize the adverse impacts of the situation on you, here are some tips and tricks that might help you to have a smooth and comfortable journey with us:
+In addition to the measures that we are taking to minimize the adverse impacts of this situation on you, here are some tips and tricks that will help you to have a smooth and comfortable journey with us:

-- Get the real time updates: Check out the website of your departure airport to get informed about the most recent updates from the airport.
+- Get real-time updates: Check out the airport website to be informed about the most recent announcements made by the departure airport

-- Check the status of your flight: Visit our Flight Status page regularly to make sure that your flight will be performed as planned.
-You will receive an e-mail and SMS notification in case of flight delays.
+- Check the status of your flight: Visit our Flight Status page regularly to make sure that your flight will be performed as it has been initially planned.
+You will receive an e-mail and SMS notification in case of flight delays

 - Minimize the amount of baggage you will take with you: If possible, reduce the amount of your baggage and ensure that it does not contain any prohibited items